chromaui/chromatic-docs/azure-pipelines.md

 ```

 <div class="aside">
-For security, don't include the plaintext project token in your pipeline config file.
-Instead, store it as a secret environment variable and pass it using the <code>env</code> option.
-The <code>chromatic</code> script will automatically use <code>CHROMATIC_PROJECT_TOKEN</code>, no need to use the <code>--project-token</code> flag.
-See the official Azure <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash">environment variables documentation</a>.
+We recommend saving the project token as a secret environment variable named <code>CHROMATIC_PROJECT_TOKEN</code> for security reasons.
+In your Azure pipeline configuration, forward it using the <code>env</code> option.
+When the Chromatic CLI is executed, it will read the environment variable automatically without any additional flags.
+Refer to the official Azure <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash">environment variables documentation</a> to learn more about it.
 </div>

 ### Run Chromatic on specific branches